angelacollings/wp-qjumpers-jobs/README.md

 ## Installation

-- Install the plugin by manually copying `wp-qjumpers-jobs-level.php` to your plugin folder
+- Install the plugin by manually copying `wp-qjumpers-jobs.php` to your plugin folder
 - Activate the plugin under the plugin page
 - Under _Settings > QJumpers Jobs_ enter the following fields: